 - A seat belt cutter and glass breaker

 Whilst this may seem extreme, you’ll be grateful for that survival kit if you roll your vehicle into a river.

 It goes without saying that all these items should be stowed sensibly in the cabin of the car, not buried under spare coats and muddy hiking boots in the boot/trunk.

 5. Respect Nature

-There will be times when nature will simply be too tough for your vehicle to overcome being it water too deep, terrain too rough or an incline too steep.
+There will be times when nature will simply be too tough for your vehicle to overcome, be it water too deep, terrain too rough or an incline too steep.

 Defeat, as odd as it sounds, is part of the fun of off roading.

-Doggedly trying to overcome the undefeatable obstacle is a great way of not just wrecking your vehicle put putting yourself in real danger.
+Doggedly trying to overcome the undefeatable obstacle is a great way of not just wrecking your vehicle but also putting yourself in real danger.
 It takes surprisingly little for a gradient to go from steep to fatal.